About zalunfiban

 Bor WL, et. al. Pharmacokinetics, pharmacodynamics, and tolerability of subcutaneous administration of a novel glycoprotein IIb/IIIa inhibitor, RUC-4, in patients with ST-segment elevation myocardial infarction.
 EuroIntervention 2021;17-online publish-ahead-of-print May 2021

-Zalunfiban is prompt, potent, and predictable.
+Zalunfiban was designed to be prompt, potent and predictable.

 Prompt